ilhamuh97/auth/README.md

 * Frontend is built with **Vite**; production output is in `dist/`.
 * Nginx serves the frontend and proxies all `/api` requests to the backend.
 * MongoDB is assumed to be an external service (e.g., MongoDB Atlas).
+* Mailtrap is used for testing email verification flows.

 ---